davidsonz/Travel-Website/_posts/2014-01-26-Cambridge.md

 location: Cambridge
 lat: 52.204097
 lng: 0.122562
-subtitle: Pouring rain and more canals
+subtitle: Water water everywhere
-description: Road trip with Aunty Cathy
+description: Rain storms, water fountains and canals
 titleImage: https://adventuresofthetravellingtwins.com/Photos/2014-01-26-Cambridge/cover-min.JPG
 ---

-<h4>Markets, walks, new shoes and old buildings</h4>
+<h4>Markets, walks, new shoes and old buildings: We go for a road trip with Aunty Cathy</h4>

 Today we went on a road trip with Aunty Cathy to Cambridge.
 It is a pretty cool place to visit.
 We had a look around the university, and a wonder around the local market, walked along the canals and got caught out in a massive rain storm.